 For the Chicken:

 Marinate the chicken: Clean and pat-dry the chicken breasts with paper towels, then cut into bite-sized pieces.
-Combine the Greek style yogurt (or plain yogurt), lemon juice, kosher salt, garam masala, ground cumin, coriander powder, turmeric powder, and ground cayenne in a medium sized bowl.
+Combine the Greek style yogurt (or plain yogurt), lemon juice, kosher salt, garam masala, ground cumin, coriander powder, turmeric powder, ground cayenne, and ginger garlic paste in a medium sized bowl.
 Mix with a spoon until evenly combined, then add the chicken pieces and toss to coat in the marinade.
 Cover the bowl with cling wrap and allow the chicken to marinate for at least 1 hour, or overnight in the refrigerator for best flavor.

 Cook the chicken: When ready to cook, heat unsalted butter and olive oil in a large nonstick skillet or fry pan over medium-high heat.
 Once the butter is frothing, add the marinated chicken pieces (and all the marinade in the bowl) and spread the pieces out evenly in the pan.
 Cook for 5-6 minutes, turning the chicken pieces occasionally, until almost all of the liquid has cooked off and the chicken has fully cooked through.
 Switch off the heat and set aside.

 For the Butter Chicken Pasta Bake: